marvinlabs/android-slideshow-widget/README.md

   - `SequentialPlayList` will play slides in order with a common default duration
   - `RandomPlayList` will play slides in a random order with a common default duration

-## Usage

-The easiest way to get the library included in your project is by using Gradle.
-Simply add the following line to your dependencies block:

-    dependencies {
-        compile 'com.marvinlabs:android-slideshow-widgets:1.0.+@aar'
-    }

-Of course, you can replace the version number by whichever version you need (you can have a look at this repository's tags to know which is the latest).

 ## About Vincent & MarvinLabs